NoeMrct/Calculator_challenge/README.md

 # calculator_challenge
-I set myself the goal of making a calculator in a limited time (two hours).
-I know that if the result is too big it goes out of the frame, unfortunately the time was coming to an end and I did not have the opportunity to solve the problem
+I set myself the goal of making a calculator in a limited time (four hours).

 Live version : https://calculator-noe.netlify.app/